minga-app/documentation/README.md

     - Profile management
     - Personal Impact board
     - Firebase security rules
+    - Terms and Privacy
-- Change distribution center of a donation: Switch donations and products between centers
+- Change distribution center of a donation: Switch donations and products between centers / redistribution of donations between centers
+- Proper onboarding in the app, that explains the concept on registration
-- Documentation
+- Technical Documentation of database, architecture, structure, services, security aspects...
 - Translation to other languages
     - Cloud based translation for user-generated content
     - Baked-in translation for app UI via Remote config
+- App CI/CD with Widget tests and Fastlane
 - Push notifications, Mail notifications, SMS notifications
+- Dark Mode
+- Dynamic links for Admin invitation, Services and food offers
 - Accessibility Workshop: Optimizing for handicapped people (screenreader, contrast), optimizing for simplicity of design, optimizing for weak devices and excluded users
 - standalone web app with minimal functionality and backwards-compatibility with older devices
 - making Minga’s infrastructure vendor-independent